The-Policy-Posse/Policy_Map/README.md

-###### Dan notes 11/21 11:51 EST
+###### Dan notes 11/25 11:51 EST

 - Launch Conda Prompt
 - Create environment with .yml for OS of choice
 - Activate policy-map environment
-- Launch backend server /js/backendServer.js  with node backendServer.js
-- Seperate Prompt; once backend server is running
 - Run python -m http.server 8000 in conda
-- Navigate to http://localhost:8000/congress_map.html in browser
+- Navigate to http://localhost:8000/congress_map.html in browser for the map and chart
+- Navigate to http://localhost:8000/radarChartLaunch.html for just the Radar Chart